-WASHINGTON – The devastating earthquake and tsunamis (search) that hit Asian countries will deal a fresh blow to the tourism industry there but aren't expected to produce crippling economic problems in the region or in the United States, economists say.
+WASHINGTON – The devastating earthquake (search) and tsunamis (search) that hit Asian countries will deal a fresh blow to the tourism industry there but aren't expected to produce crippling economic problems in the region or in the United States, economists said.

-"The impact on the United States is expected to be minimal mostly because thect any major production facilities to be affected," said Rakesh Shankar, an economist who focuses on Asian economic issues at Economy.com.
+"The impact on the United States is expected to be minimal mostly because the areas that have been affected by this are primarily rural areas and nondeveloped areas and not big industrial areas.
+So we don't expect any major production facilities to be affected," said Rakesh Shankar, an economist who focuses on Asian economic issues at Economy.com.

 In that regard, this disaster is quite different from the 1995 earthquake that struck the major industrial center of Kobe, Japan, and destroyed much of its port, analysts noted.

 "The strongest negative impact will be for countries like Thailand and Sri Lanka.
 Both of them rely on tourism," Shankar said.
 "Tourism is really the industry that is going to get hit hardest by this.
 Even so, we don't expect the impact to last longer than a year at the most."
 He said millions of dollars in the tourism business probably would be lost.

 Tourism in the region had been on the rebound after a slump as travelers were shaken by fears about SARS — severe acute respiratory syndrome — and terrorism, analysts said.

 Shankar and other economists believe the economies of the affected countries will weather the disaster and won't be thrown into a recession or a serious economic downturn.
 But they may log somewhat slower economic growth, analysts said.

 "I think the human toll is severe.
 At the same time, economically, I don't see it affecting the global economy very much," said Sung Won Sohn, a chief economist at Wells Fargo, who has traveled extensively through the region.